Clear Search

 Biography

-Dr. Thomas Rohan is Chairman of the Department of Epidemiology and Population Health at the Albert Einstein College of Medicine in New York and Associate Director for Population Sciences in the Albert Einstein Cancer Center.
-He is a past member of the National Cancer Institute Board of Scientific Counselors.
-He is a cancer epidemiologist with extensive experience in the design, conduct, and analysis of studies of genetic/molecular, nutritional, and hormonal factors in the etiology and pathogenesis of breast cancer.
-He has published widely on these topics, and he has co-edited books on cancer precursors and on cervical cancer.
-Dr. Rohan also has extensive experience in conducting translational studies that involve multiple investigators and require careful planning and coordination.
+Thomas E. Rohan, MBBS, PhD, DHSc is the Chair of the Department of Epidemiology and Population Health at the Albert Einstein College of Medicine in New York, Associate Director for Population Sciences in the Montefiore Einstein Cancer Center (MECC), and Scientific Director of the Epidemiology and Clinical Research Informatics Shared Resource at MECC.
+He is a past member of the National Cancer Institute Board of Scientific Counselors, and he is on the editorial board of several journals.
+He is a cancer epidemiologist with extensive experience in the design, conduct, and analysis of studies examining the genetic, molecular, nutritional, and hormonal factors in a wide range of cancers, especially breast cancer.
+He has published widely on these topics and has co-edited books on cancer precursors and cervical cancer.
+Dr. Rohan has extensive experience conducting translational studies that involve multiple centers and investigators that require careful planning and coordination.

 BCRF Investigator Since